Controls on the ocean response to idealized Antarctic meltwater input: Results

+where $\rho$ is density, $\rho_0$ is a reference density, $g$ is gravity, $p_b$ is the pressure at the ocean floor (found through hydrostatic balance), and $H$ is the full ocean depth.
+Here, primed quantities represent the anomaly from a control simulation, with the global mean subtracted.
+The dynamic sea level pattern is nearly entirely from the slower steric component, whereas the barotropic response adjusts the sea level around the basin rapidly and mostly uniformly.
+The larger (less negative) dynamic sea level responses in the Northern Hemisphere to surface perturbations, leading to more uniform sea level between the two hemispheres, is linked specifically to the upper ocean steric contribution (see Figure S2 in the Supplementary Materials). \\

-We find substantial spread in the resultant dynamic sea level pattern linked to the parameter set-up of the ocean model alone.
+We find spread in the resultant dynamic sea level linked to the parameter set-up of the ocean model alone.
 This spread leads to overlap in the distributions of sea level change associated with surface versus deep meltwater input, such that Northern Hemisphere dynamic sea level changes of approximately –2 to –3cm at year 200 could result from either forcing depth, depending on the model configuration.
-The ensemble-mean dynamic sea level response in the Northern Hemisphere (or equivalently, the negative of the Southern Hemisphere change) is $-1.45\pm0.67$ cm for surface perturbations and $-3.21\pm0.54$ cm for deep perturbations. \\
+The ensemble-mean dynamic sea level response in the Northern Hemisphere (or equivalently, the negative of the Southern Hemisphere change) is $-1.47\pm0.73$ cm for surface perturbations and $-3.27\pm0.52$ cm for deep perturbations.
+We note that we used the Northern Hemisphere dynamic sea level at year 200 as a summary metric for the spatial pattern of sea level rise.
+This quantity is relatively small when compared to the global mean sea level rise at year 200 (11.83m in this domain).
+However, dynamic sea level changes are more localized and transient, therefore leading to smaller signals when averaged (see Figure \ref{fig:dynamicsealevelpattern} for the spatial pattern of dynamic sea level change).
+For example at year 50, the global mean sea level rise is 2.91m, but individual locations have dynamic sea level differences of up to 1.03m in the standard 1 degree set-up. \\